nicholas-long/environment/zet/20230905015059/README.md

 " visual move to top and bottom vmap <Up> :m0<Enter>
 vmap <Down> :m$<Enter>
-vmap <Left> :m'{<Enter>
+" left and right move a line to the beginning or end of a paragraph vmap <Left> :m'{<Enter>
 vmap <Right> :m'}-1<Enter>
 ```